theDataFlowClub/ruptures/README.md

 ## ✨ Overview

-This library provides efficient, modular implementations of change point detection algorithms such as:
+This library provides a modular implementations of change point detection algorithms such as:

 - PELT (Pruned Exact Linear Time)
 - Binary Segmentation
 - Bottom-Up Segmentation
 - Window-based approaches

-It also includes cost functions (L1, L2, RBF) and metric evaluation utilities.
+It also includes cost functions (L1, L2, RBF, entropy) and metric evaluation utilities.
 The goal is to offer a fast, type-safe, and embeddable library in Go for time series segmentation and signal analysis.

 ## 📦 Features